Fourth Way: Centers

 How the Law of Seven and Law of Three function together is said to be illustrated on the Fourth Way Enneagram, a nine-pointed symbol which is the central glyph of Gurdjieff's system.

 Use of symbols

 In his explanations Gurdjieff often used different symbols such as the Enneagram and the Ray of Creation.
 Gurdjieff said that "the enneagram is a universal symbol.
-All knowledge can be included in the enneagram and with the help of the enneagram it can be interpreted ...
+All knowledge can be included in the enneagram and with the help of the enneagram it can be interpreted...
 A man may be quite alone in the desert and he can trace the enneagram in the sand and in it read the eternal laws of the universe.
 And every time he can learn something new, something he did not know before."
-The ray of creation is a diagram which represents the Earth's place in the Universe.
-The diagram has eight levels, each corresponding to Gurdjieff's laws of octaves.

-Through the elaboration of the law of octaves and the meaning of the enneagram, Gurdjieff offered his students alternative means of conceptualizing the world and their place in it.

-Working conditions and sacred dances

-To provide conditions in which attention could be exercised more intensively, Gurdjieff also taught his pupils "sacred dances" or "movements" which they performed together as a group, and he left a body of music inspired by what he heard in visits to remote monasteries and other places, which was written for piano in collaboration with one of his pupils, Thomas de Hartmann.

-Gurdjieff laid emphasis on the idea that the seeker must conduct his or her own search.
-The teacher cannot do the student's work for the student, but is more of a guide on the path to self-discovery.
-As a teacher, Gurdjieff specialized in creating conditions for students – conditions in which growth was possible, in which efficient progress could be made by the willing.
-To find oneself in a set of conditions that a gifted teacher has arranged has another benefit.
-As Gurdjieff put it, "You must realize that each man has a definite repertoire of roles which he plays in ordinary circumstances ... but put him into even only slightly different circumstances and he is unable to find a suitable role and for a short time he becomes himself."
+The Enneagram is often studied in contexts that do not include other elements of Fourth Way teaching.